 - Sony PS4 Pro: Release date, specs and everything you need to know

 - PS4 Pro vs PS4 Slim vs PS4: What’s the difference?

 PS4 Pro tips and tricks: How to transfer your games, save files and profile from your old PS4

-If you've upgraded to a PS4 Pro from an original or slim PS4 you can driectly transfer your important data from the old console to the new.
-That includes users and their settings, games and save files, and screengrabs and video clips.
+If you've upgraded to a PS4 Pro from an original or slim PS4 you can directly transfer your important data from the old console to the new.
+That includes users and their settings, games and save files, plus screengrabs and video clips.